hunter-volkman/stock-alert/README.md

     "weekdays_only": true,
     "check_times": ["08:15", "08:30", "10:15", "10:30", "11:00", "11:30", "12:00", "12:30", "13:00", "13:30", "14:00", "14:30", "15:00"],
     "include_image": true,
-    "camera_name": "remote-1:ffmpeg",
+    "camera_name": "ffmpeg",
     "image_width": 640,
     "image_height": 480,
     "sendgrid_api_key": "your-sendgrid-api-key",
     "sender_email": "no-reply@viam.com",
-    "sender_name": "Stock Alert System"
+    "sender_name": "Stock Alert Module"
   },
-  "depends_on": ["remote-1:langer_fill"]
+  "depends_on": ["langer_fill"]
 }
 ```

 #### Dependencies
 * `langer_fill`: Sensor component (`viam-soleng:stock-fill:fill-percent`).
-* `camera` (optional): Camera component (e.g., `remote-1:ffmpeg`) for capturing images if include_image is enabled.
+* `camera` (optional): Camera component (e.g., `ffmpeg`) for capturing images if include_image is enabled.

 #### Usage
 1. Configure the email model with your location, recipients, areas, and check times.
-2. Ensure the langer_fill sensor and, if enabled, a camera component are available.
+2. Ensure the langer_fill sensor and, if enabled, a camera component are available on the same machine.
 3. Provide a valid SendGrid API key for email functionality.
 4. The module will check stock levels at the specified check_times and send alerts for empty areas, optionally including camera snapshots.